-The RSL’s new Literature Matters Awards aim to reward and enable literary excellence and innovation.
-Each year, after an open call for proposals, the Awards will be given to individual writers or other literary creators, recognising their past achievements and providing them with financial support to undertake a proposed new piece of writing or literary project.
-Launched as part of the RSL’s new Literature Matters programme, priority will be given to proposals which (a) will help connect with audiences or topics outside the usual reach of literature, and/or (b) will help generate public discussion about why literature matters.
+The RSL’s Literature Matters Awards aim to reward and enable literary excellence and innovation.
+Each year, after an open call for proposals, the Awards are given to individual writers or other literary creators, recognising their past achievements and providing them with financial support to undertake a proposed new piece of writing or literary project.
+Launched as part of the RSL’s Literature Matters programme, priority will be given to proposals which (a) will help connect with audiences or topics outside the usual reach of literature, and/or (b) will help generate public discussion about why literature matters.

 £2320 – MATT BRYDEN – Lost and Found

 A pamphlet of poetry based on a residency at Bristol Temple Meads train station’s Lost Property Office.
 Matt Bryden is the author of Night Porter (Templar Poetry, 2010), which won the Templar Pamphlet prize in 2010, and of the collection Boxing the Compass (Templar Poetry, 2013).
 Matt says his Award provides ‘the boost of having my project recognised by writers I admire’.

 £3000 – MICHAEL CAINES – Brixton Review of Books

 A free literary newspaper to be published and distributed on a regular basis.
 Michael Caines works at the Times Literary Supplement.
 He is the author of Shakespeare and the Eighteenth Century (Oxford University Press, 2013).
 Michael says his Award will ‘make something that might have remained a pipe dream become a reality.’

 £3800 – KATE CLANCHY – The Young Person’s International Dictionary of Rare and Precious Words